2022-23 Learn to Skate Program

 Good equipment supports good skating and good fun.

-Here's your guide to the equipment you'll need for this skating season at Yale FSC
+Here's your guide to the equipment you'll need for this skating season at Blue Edge FSC of CT

 A clean cotton blade cloth or or chamois.
 Blades must be wiped dry after each use.
 Do not store them with hard guards on.